uboslinux/ubos-docs/source/users/managing.rst

 .. warning:: This does not create a backup of your data.
 You need to do that yourself first if you would like to retain the data from the to-be-undeployed site.

    (See :doc:`backup`.)

+If you are curious what UBOS does under the hood, please refer to :doc:`/developers/understanding/undeploy`.